Cook Racing Technologies: Car No. 42 history

 In 2020, Parker Retzlaff would sign with the team full-time, driving in the No. 42.
-He earned 5 top 10s, and one top 20, finishing 4th in the standings.
+He earned five top-tens, and one top-20, finishing fourth in the standings.

 In 2021, Retzlaff would return to the No. 42 but only for a partial schedule.
-He would finish 4th at the Southern National Motorsports Park, making it his best career ARCA Menards Series East finish.
+He would finish fourth at the Southern National Motorsports Park, making it his best career ARCA Menards Series East finish.
 Conner Jones would run two events in the No. 42 car, finishing 21st at Iowa and tenth at Bristol.

 In 2022, Christian Rose made his ARCA Menards Series East debut at New Smyrna Speedway in the No. 42 car.
 He would drive in the rest of the East Series races that year except for Iowa.